juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 ### `where` clause

 An `Any<...>` existential can optionally have a single `where` clause.
-If this `where` clause exists, it comes after all the requirements.
+If this `where` clause exists, it is placed following all the requirements.

 (Note that an existential can have a `where` clause, but it might also have nested `Any<...>` requirements that have their own `where` clauses.
 This is allowed.)